TehShrike/shell-escape-tag/README.md

 # @tehshrike/shell-escape-tag

-Like [shell-escape-tag](https://github.com/chocolateboy/shell-escape-tag) but with a small install size
+[shell-escape-tag](https://github.com/chocolateboy/shell-escape-tag), but with a much smaller install size

 An ES6 template tag which escapes parameters for interpolation into shell commands